xiaoxiaojx/pure/README.md

 # Pure
-Pure is a lightweight JavaScript  runtime, probably just an attempt at Edge Runtime.
+Pure is a lightweight JavaScript  runtime.（It is mainly used for learning 📖 ✍️）

 ## Getting Started
 > Only M1 MacBook is supported for now 😢